 Finding that out, we resolved to pay him a "debt of Honor" that the southern people owed this good man.

-This effort pretty much consumed me for over
+This effort pretty

 I was aided by Riley W. Gunter, who raised half the money needed, myself and Perry Smith the other half, and Compatriot B. Frank Earnest of Virginia.

 The marker was dedicated on Remembrance Day, November 15, 2014